 - Configure instance storage.

 If you are configuring this for demonstration purposes, you can change the highlighted storage size to create a larger disk size for logging/reporting.
+It's recommended to use at least 8 GB RAM.

 - Configure Instance Tags.